xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 minimizing the requirement for direct communication between the activity editor application and the structural/graphical editor application.
 See File System API below.

+Note, that when adding a feature to Papyrus-xtUML (BridgePoint), we will need to update both the structural editor and the text activity editor(s).

 5.1.4 EMF Facade of Structural xtUML/MASL
 A facade in a form easily traversable by the editor could be projected